DoubleShift/software-factory-2015/README.md

 1. Download the latest release [HealthEX](https://github.com/niellun/software-factory-2015/archive/master.zip)  or Clone this repo
 `git clone https://github.com/niellun/software-factory-2015`
 2. Unzip the master.zip and upload all the files to your server.
-3. Import psicoderu.sql to your MySQL by phpMyAdmin or ` mysql -u root -p mysql>use psicoderu_sfp
+3. Import psicoderu.sql to your MySQL by phpMyAdmin or use `mysql>source psicoderu_sfp.sql`
-	mysql>source psicoderu_sfp.sql`
 4. edit file config.php
 ```php
 	//root address of your website